meilisearch/documentation/reference/features/dumps.md

 The above code triggers a dump creation process.

-You can check the status of a particular dump creation process using the previously received dump uid, like so: [`GET /dumps/:dump_uid/status`](/reference/api/dump.md#get-dump-status).
-Using this route, you can know whether your dump is still processing, has already been created, or has encountered a problem.
+You can check the status of a particular dump creation process using the previously received `dump uid`: [`GET /dumps/:dump_uid/status`](/reference/api/dump.md#get-dump-status).
+Using this route, you can check whether your dump is still processing, has already been created, or has encountered a problem.

 <CodeSamples id="get_dump_status_1" />